SoloVid/Thy/lessons.md

 ## Writing Functions

-In the last lesson, we described **functions** as code written elsewhere.
+In the last lesson, we described a **function** as code written elsewhere.
 That ought to spark your curiosity to wonder, "Can I write my own function?"
 Yes!
 You can write your own function.